 In calculating the valedictorian for the graduating class, the student with the highest weighted GPA after seven semesters will be the valedictorian.
 In the event that a 3-Year graduation plan student has the same or higher weighted GPA as the 4- Year graduation plan student, the student(s) will be classified as co-valedictorian(s).

-The salutatorian will be that student who meets the membership requirements as identified above and has the second highest weighted grade point average (GPA) for courses approved by the District School Board for credit based on Class Rank GPA.
+The salutatorian will be the student who meets the membership requirements as identified above and has the second highest weighted local class rank grade point average (GPA) as determined after the completion of the 7th semester freeze.

 Full-time Dual Enrollment students and students on school-approved Acceleration Plans will be eligible for this recognition if they are included in the class rank and meet the membership requirements.